rmassaroni/nvim-gpush/README.md

 ## TODO
 - language specific configs
-- installation for other OSs
+- installation for other OSs.
+Will release v1.0.0 with this.
-- toggle auto-gpush
+- finish auto_gpush. make it toggleable.
-- specify system cwd vs nvim cwd
+- specify system cwd vs nvim cwd. cwd argument
 - include required storage space, speed, and other plguin stats
-- option to change path of .glinks dir
+- option to change and specify path of .gpush dir. in config.
-- Gp shortcut
+- Gp shortcut.
+Keymaps
-- Branch specification provided by gpush
+- Branch specification provided by gpush.
+Other gpush features.
 - smart nomenclature: commits are named as a file name if only one file was edited
 - remove the requirement to press enter in response to the gpush message. works for one_liner gpush only
 - CI workflow
 - ":silent w", ":silent q"
+- Gwq should print a line to terminal after quitting.

 ## Known Bugs